KBaba7/podcast-summarizer/README.md

 ## Approach

 - Part 1: use a Large Language Model (LLM) from OpenAI to build the information extraction functionality paired with a Speech to Text model for transcribing the podcast.
+   * I used [Whisper](https://github.com/openai/whisper) as the speech to text model.
+   * I used the OpenAI `gpt-3.5-turbo-16k` model to generate the summary by passing in the generated transcript.

 - Part 2: use a simple cloud deployment provider to easily convert the information extraction function to run on demand - this would be the app backend.
 See [Modal](https://modal.com/).